An Introduction to Linux

 MPI to create a high-performance parallel code that is better tailored for

-the non-uniform memory access characteristics of Ranger.
+the non-uniform and heterogeneous memory access characteristics of Stampede.
 To meet this

 goal, it is necessary to understand the effects of processor affinity and